 - Home Treatment Teams: In a small number of cases the problems experienced by people using our services can be very complex and where a high level of risk is identified to that person or those around them, they will be supported by our home treatment service.

 - Inpatients Services: If it is believed that a person’s needs cannot be safely managed in the community, referral will be made to our inpatient services.

 When a person is experiencing mild depression and/or anxiety, their care is usually managed by their GP who might refer the patient for psychological therapy at the local IAPT service.
 The community mental health teams will provide GPs with advice and information if they are unclear about the care pathway for people with mild depression and/or anxiety.

 The care pathway website provides information about services offered in relation to specific disorders (Homepage).
-Visit the Mental Health Older Adults and Dementia CAG for further information on our services provided.
+Visit the Psychological Medicine and Older Adults Directorate for further information on our services provided.

 To ensure that referrals are dealt with responsively and that the right treatment and care is provided to meet the person’s needs, the following information should accompany the referral: